retsyx/amity/README.md

     /bin/sh -c "$(curl -fsSL https://raw.githubusercontent.com/retsyx/amity/main/setup_amity)"
     ```

+Amity requires a Linux kernel compiled with `cec-gpio` support enabled.
+If the running kernel doesn't support `cec-gpio` (it likely doesn't), then Amity will download, and install an appropriate pre-compiled kernel, and then reboot.
+If the running kernel already supports `cec-gpio` Amity will not replace it.

 ### Using a Keyboard for Control

 Some media remote controls (Amazon Fire, Roku remotes, or common third party RF remotes) operate as keyboards.
-Amity can controlled with these remotes after they have been installed or paired to the Raspberry Pi.
+Amity can be controlled with these remotes after they have been installed or paired to the Raspberry Pi.
 For Bluetooth remotes (like Amazon Fire, or Roku) use `bluetoothctl` for pairing.
 For generic RF remotes, that typically come with a USB dongle, plug in the dongle.
 Amazon Fire, or Roku remotes are recommended as they are typically cheaper, and operate in well defined ways.
 Generic remotes can be peculiar, and may not work for arbitrary reasons.
 For example, some remotes have a power button that doesn't generate a key press.
 IR remotes are not supported.

 This document uses the Siri remote as an example, but remote operation (except pairing) is similar in all cases.
 In particular, Amity uses the direction buttons for activity selection.
 Amazon Fire, and Roku activity buttons are undocumented, and are not supported.